These Bylaws (referred to as the "Bylaws") govern the affairs of TEXAS BISON

 CERTIFICATION OF SECRETARY

 I certify that I am the duly elected and acting secretary of TEXAS BISON ASSOCIATION and that the foregoing Bylaws constitute the Bylaws of the Corporation.
-These Bylaws were duly adopted at a meeting of the Board of Directors held on August 13, 1994 and were later amended at a meeting of the General Membership on May 5, 2012.
+These Bylaws were duly adopted at a meeting of the Board of Directors held on August 13, 1994 and were later amended at a meeting of the General Membership on May 5, 2012 prior to its current form adopted at a meeting of the General Membership on May 3, 2024.

 Secretary of the Corporation